-Quicksilver flew across the state line into free America.
-Telephone connections had been cut with the rest of the United States when Japan had taken over California.
+Quicksilver flew across the state line into Free America.
+Telephone connections had been cut with the rest of the United States when Japan had taken over California, making communications extremely difficult, if not impossible.
 The Occupation kept it like that as much as possible.
 That meant Pat would be kept out of the picture and safe as long as Washington didn’t lose any more ground to the rats.

 The speedster flew back to Central Prison, telling himself he needed his head examined for what he was about to do.